pedrocarrico/pimon/README.md

 highcharts to display some nice graphs on your web browser.

 ## What do I need to get it to work?
-1. Install redis
+1. Install redis an configure it to run on a socket on /tmp/redis.sock
 2. bundle
-3. Use the supplied development config template in the config directory and make your own development config.yml
-4. ./dev_server.sh # run the sinatra app
+3. bin/pimon start # run the sinatra app
-5. go to http://localhost:3000 and PROFIT!
+4. go to http://localhost:3000 and PROFIT!

 ## Configuration
 1. basic_auth - enable or disable, configure username and password